Cornell Admissions Officer Marina Fried: We Never Reject a Student Over One Score

 Happy 2026, everyone.
 We hope the new year brings you clarity and momentum.

-To kick off the year, EdComm is launching a new series: Face-to-Face With Top US Admissions Officers.
-We'll unpack what families really need to know — from the perspective of the people who actually read your child's application.
+To kick off the year, EdComm is launching a new series: Face-to-Face With US Admissions Officers.
+We'll unpack what families really need to know, drawing on public remarks by the people who actually read your child's application.

 Background: the AP anxiety that won't go away